-- A KR S is defined as a triple (LA, LC, |=), where: - LA is a formal language of sets of assertions (i.e., premise expressions) - LC is a formal language of sets of conclusions (i.e., conclusion expressions) - Remark: In LP KR, LC is not even a subset of LA! - = is the entailment relation. - Conc(A,S) stands for the set of conclusions that are entailed in KR S by a set of premises A - We assume here that Conc is a functional relation. - Typically, e.g., in FOL and LP, entailment is defined formally in terms of models, i.e., truth assignments that satisfy the premises and meet other criteria.
+- A KR S is defined as a triple (LP, LC, \mid =), where: - LP is a formal language of sets of premises (i.e., premise expressions) - LC is a formal language of sets of conclusions (i.e., conclusion expressions) - Remark: In declarative logic programs KR, LC is a subset of LP - = is the entailment relation. - Conc(P,S) stands for the set of conclusions that are entailed in KR S by a set of premises P - We assume here that Conc is a functional relation. - Typically, e.g., in FOL and LP, entailment is defined formally in terms of models, i.e., truth assignments that satisfy the premises and meet other criteria.